Jayetheus/jayethian-text-encryption-app/README.md

 ## 📌 NOTE
 This is a project to test my knowledge of the **React** library and **Flask** microframework.
-I am not planning to deploy the application yet since it is still in development (and may be deprecated in the future).
+I am planning to deploy the application here (https://jayethian-text-encryption.vercel.app) since it is still in development (and may be deprecated in the future).

 ---